rseng/zenodo-release/README.md

 record html https://zenodo.org/record/6326823
 ```

+You'll notice for this release there are several associated DOIs, and what this means is that the DOI [https://doi.org/10.5281/zenodo.6326822](https://doi.org/10.5281/zenodo.6326822)
+will always link to the latest, which is typically what we want.

 **Important** You CANNOT create a release online first and then try to upload to the same DOI.
 If you do this, you'll get: